Coastal Foraging

 Fish

-Coastal Foraging is by far the most versatile and plentiful place you can possibly go looking for wild food, and it hosts some of the tastiest and easy to gather treats nature has to offer.
-This is also the one place in nature that you can guarantee to find food with high levels of protein and much needed fats which are always a premium when it comes to wild food.
+Coastal Foraging is by far the most versatile and plentiful place you can possibly go looking for wild food, and it hosts some of the tastiest and easy-to-gather treats nature has to offer.
+This is also the one place in nature where you can guarantee to find food with high levels of protein and much-needed fats which are always a premium when it comes to wild food.

 Shellfish

 When it comes to laws regarding gathering shellfish in the UK there is no single law that governs all shellfish along the entire coast.
 The general rule is you can gather whatever you want unless that particular beach has its own restrictions.
-For example on llansteffan beach in Wales there are several commercial cockle beds that anyone can gather from, but the limit is 1kg of cockles per person per day.
-Always make sure to check where you want tog gather from if your going after something like razor clams or oysters, but for things like mussels and limpets there are normally no restrictions at all.
+For example on Llansteffan Beach in Wales, there are several commercial cockle beds that anyone can gather from, but the limit is 1kg of cockles per person per day.
+Always make sure to check where you want to gather from if you’re going after something like razor clams or oysters, but for things like mussels and limpets, there are normally no restrictions at all.

 Cockles